fuzzygroup/blog/_posts/2016-10-13-aws-tutorial-16-ssh-failures-take-4-time-to-write-some-monitoring-code.md

 # The Code

 Listed below is a rake task which encapsulates the bulk of it.
+This is actually only the **first draft** of it.
+The actual [github](https://github.com/fuzzygroup/aws_monitor) code is better but I've been up all night so I don't think trying to write a good description of it is wise.
 The detailed stuff is handled by aws_monitor.rb which is a short class of static methods just to simplify the rake task and make them testable.
 The only bad thing I can ever say about Jim Weirich is that Rake tasks aren't really testable.
 Other than that I wish he was still with us.
 Right now this code is a bit of a rough draft as the failure hasn't happened again yet and things like error handling always need to get addressed but it looks something like this:

     namespace :monitor_aws do
       # bundle exec rake monitor_aws:ansible_hosts --trace